Skip to content

 • /

-• HFB Helps Veteran Recovering from Addiction
+• TFB Helps Veteran Recovering from Addiction

 At Houston Furniture Bank, we are often a stepping stone.
 We are part of a network of agencies and individuals who are providing support to those in our community who need a helping hand in order to help themselves.
 Being a part of someone’s transition to stability is an honor and a privilege.
 Recently, we had the pleasure of meeting a person who is working very hard to turn his life around.